 7American Cambered Bend

 The American Bend was created in 1988, the idea taken from the American Style Bend at Manton.
 Horses can gallop either way around the bend and the gradient teaches them to turn at speed and change onto the correct leg.

-Mark rode dual European Mile Champion, Warning, on this bend before he ran the Breeders’ Cup Mile.
+Mark rode dual European Mile Champion, Warning, on this bend before he ran in the Breeders’ Cup Mile.
 In recent years, it has been instrumental in providing Amanda with her Chester Cup win with Bangalore and training Indian Lodge for when he ran in the Breeders’ Cup Mile at Churchill Downs.

 8Across The Top All Weather and Grass Gallop

-A six furlong undulating all weather gallop that runs parallel to the turf gallop.
+A six furlong undulating all-weather gallop that runs parallel to the turf gallop.
 This gallop provides an easier option for cantering either way but has the advantage of helping horses to get use to undulations while galloping.

 Coombelands is unique in the fact that we can water each one of our gallops, either with the purpose built pop up irrigation system or drag pipe facility.
 This is all computerised and managed from the office.
-We have two spring fed ponds which provide all the water that is required all year round, with a licence for 41,000ml of water per year.
+We have two spring fed ponds which provide the water that is required all year round, with a licence for 41,000ml of water per year.

 10Walkway Home and Picking Ground

-The horses never have to go out on the public roads as we have the facility to walk home from the main gallops within the safety of our own private grounds on a private road within the gallop area.
+The horses never have to go out on the public roads as we have the facility to walk home from the main gallops within the safety of our own grounds on a private road within the gallop area.
 The horses stop for a pick of grass on their way back to the stables to add interest to the diet and in order to help their digestive system.

 During the summer months, Lucerne and Comfrey is cut from a specially designed area on the farm to help improve the general well being of each horse.